nqngo/talks/slides/cloud/infrastructure.md

 ![](https://cdn.thenewstack.io/media/2020/06/d9fdb83e-brianimage2.jpg)

-<small>When you are running a private cloud, you are running a data center.</small>
+<small>When you are running a private cloud, you are providing resources abstraction for your users.</small>

 ---